kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### The good test merges tests when appropiate
+This last tip is really a bit of an art to get right - and no one will scream you in the face if not done correctly.
+We have a special matcher called "hasComputedStyle" that checks, if a style is applied correctly.
+This can for example be used to check the border-color an element is rendered with or the font-family.

+When doing unit tests and testing a single thing at a time, it can seem to be the straightforward thing to do, to create seperate tests for "border-width", "border-color", "border-style".
+But in this case we would actually prefer if it was created as a single test along the lines of "should render with correct border" where you test all 3 in the assessment part of your test.
+THis is really what we're interested in the end anyways.
+Does it have the correct style?

+It is easier to read, and it also saves you some tests.
+Should the test fail, it will specify which part of the test went wrong.

+But as mentioned, it is a bit of an art, and the things you're testing should be related.
+For example testing if an element has 'position: relative' and 'background-color: #fff' would not make sense.

+Testing font-family, font-size, font-weight and font-style together would make sense tho, as it can be lopped under "should render with correct typography".

+A good rule of thumb for whenever this is appropiate, is whenever the css property has the same prefix, for example the above typography example, all properties are prefixed with 'font-\*'.
+This will not always be the case tho, for example if you're testing positioning properties such as 'left', 'right', 'bottom' and 'top'.

   <!-- It's a bit of an art...
   If you're writing individual tests for "font-size", "font-weight", "font-family" consider merging these into a singe "should have correct typography" test.
 Same with border instead of testing weight, thickness, color for itself, test "should have correct border"
   It's a bit of an art and no heads will roll if not followed